-Worldwide there are 2 billion children of school going age.
+Worldwide there are 2 billion children of school-going age.
 How can we prepare them to prosper in a rapidly changing, increasingly technological and complex world?
 How can they learn to design a better world for themselves and the planet?

-Armed with these urgent questions, 15 years experience in designing education programs in widely diverse contexts from Afghanistan to the Netherlands, plus a belief that all children can contribute to designing a better world, we at Designathon Works are working to meet this challenge by developing and spreading our method and way of thinking in schools, through hosting bespoke designathon workshops for companies & organizations, and through our own Global Children's Designathon held around the globe annually.
+Armed with these urgent questions, 15 years experience in designing education programs in widely diverse contexts from Afghanistan to the Netherlands, plus a belief that all children can contribute to designing a better world, we at Designathon Works are working to meet this challenge by developing and spreading our method and way of thinking in schools, through hosting tailor-made designathon workshops for companies & organizations, and through our own Global Children's Designathon held around the globe annually.

 New world for a new generation.

 Current educational systems focus on knowledge transfer for a bygone age and lack the know-how to cultivate technological literacy & creativity.
 This is where Designathon Works steps in to fill the gap with Designathon method which develops all competency-skills and character quality skills for children called by the OECD: 21st century competencies.